BIOGRAPHY AND INFORMATION

 Recently I have become very interested in making jewellery using hand cast tin, silver, crystals and enamelled copper and I now have a range of original and unusual jewellery onsale in the gallery.
 I have become particularly obsessed with using Serpentine collected from the beaches of the Lizard and have used it to make pendants, beads and earrings.
 I have also developed a method of hand casting locally recycled tin into my own moulds to make jewellery and artwork,

-I am adding new products all the time and our hand made St Just Artisan Soap – all fully licensed – is selling well as are our shampoo bars.
+I am adding new products all the time and our hand made St Just Artisan Soap – all fully licensed – is selling well as are our shampoo and conditioner bars.

 I have also become fascinated by illustration and printmaking and have produced a range of useful products from my original linocut artwork.
-These include cards, badges, mirrors, teatowels, cushions, coasters and bone china mugs/jugs – all available in the gallery.
+These include cards, badges, mirrors, tea towels, lampshades, cushions, coasters and bone china mugs/jugs – all available in the gallery.
 I am adding to the range each week and have also started hand printing the cards and gallery carrier bags to add that personal touch from my original lino cuts.
 The latest products in this range are our hand made lampshades on organic unbleached cotton featuring the linocuts.
 This is a process I first learned say 45 years ago and it is certainly good to see it make a comeback.
-The lampshades are available in 15 cms, 20 cms and 30 cms diameter and can be hanging lamps or a table lamp and we offer a bespoke service for the large range of designs.
+The lampshades are available in 15 cms, 20 cms, 30 cms, 35cm, 40cms and above diameter and can be hanging lamps or a table lamp and we offer a bespoke service for the large range of designs.

 Trade enquiries from shops and galleries are welcome.
 Please contact me by email or telephone to register and receive your personal username and password with which to log in to the trade sections of the website.

-I also do tarot readings in person and on the phone – see Jane Elizabeth Psychic readings on Facebook for further information or call 01736 786695.
+I also do tarot readings in person and on the phone – for further information or call 01736 786695.

 All my years’ experience mean I can offer excellent practical and creative business advice to makers and start-ups.
 Please ask.